 - Exceptions are unauthorized noncompliances with mandatory requirements, typically identified by compliance or other audits, management reviews, during the design phase when developing software and processes, or revealed by information security incidents;

 - Exemptions are authorized noncompliances with mandatory requirements.
-Exemptions are the way to formalize risk management decisions accepting identified information risks.
+Exemptions can formalize management decisions to accept identified information risks.

 For example, imagine that an IT systems audit has identified that system A is configured to accept passwords of at least 6 characters, while the corporate password standard mandates at least 8 characters.
-This is an exception that should be brought to the attention of the Information Asset Owner (IAO) for system A. The IAO then considers the situation, considers the risk to the organization and to his/her information asset, takes advice from others, and decides how to treat the risk.
+This is an exception that should be brought to the attention of the Information Asset Owner for system A. The IAO then considers the situation, considers the risk to the organisation and to his/her information asset, takes advice from others, and decides how to treat the risk.
 The preferred response is to bring the system into line with the policies.
-However that is not always possible.
-If instead the IAO’s decision is to accept the risk, an exemption to the specific policy requirement is granted, but - and this is the important bit - the IAO is held personally accountable by management for any security incidents relating to that exemption by simple extension of their accountability for protecting their information assets.
+However that may not be possible right now.
+If instead the IAO’s decision is to accept the risk, an exemption to the specific policy requirement is documented and granted, but - and this is the important bit - the IAO is held personally accountable by management for any security incidents relating to that exemption by simple extension of their accountability for protecting their information assets.

 Exemptions should be formalized e.g.: